In this article

 To upload photos, open the editor for the specific post or page that you want to add images to.
 Click the Add Media button which allows you to upload images, audio, and video files to your site.
 This is just the tip of the iceberg for the many image tools that you can use through WordPress.com.
 For example, you can create slideshows, add captions, or crop photos.

 Now that you’ve read through this “how to learn WordPress.com” guide, you can get started with your very own site.
-Remember, more information can be found on the WordPress.com support site, and within the additional resources included above.
+Remember, more information and helpful WordPress tutorials and can be found on at https://wordpress.com/learn/.